The Life Sciences Law Review: Belgium

 Sponsors have reporting obligations for suspected unexpected serious adverse reactions, where applicable based on reports received regarding adverse events.

 Clinical investigations of medical devices are subject to the general rules on experiments and to specific provisions in the medical devices decrees.
-In addition to obtaining research ethics committee approval, the manufacturer must notify the FAMHP before the conduct of a clinical investigation involving a non-CE-marked medical device or a CE-marked device tested for another indication than covered by the CE-mark.
+In addition to obtaining research ethics committee approval, the manufacturer must notify the FAMHP before the conduct of a clinical investigation involving a non-CE-marked medical device or a CE-marked device tested for another indication than covered by the CE mark (conformity mark).
 For Class III devices and implantable or long-term invasive devices of Class IIa and IIb, the notification must be made 60 days before commencement of the trial, and the FAMHP can raise objections during that period.
 There are also obligations to report adverse events and reactions.

 There is a different process for performance evaluation of a non-CE-marked in vitro diagnostic medical device (IVD).
 Manufacturers must draw up a declaration and follow the procedure set out in Annex VIII of the Royal Decree on IVDs, and must keep the documents available for inspection.